 - Asses structure and function of articulators

-Standardized testing for any of the following language areas (the areas to be assessed will depend on results of the case history)
+Standardized testing for any of the following language areas (areas of assessment will depend on results of the case history)

 Formal observation across settings such as: